Power Flushing

-Over time, central heating systems can become clogged with rust, sludge, and debris, reducing their efficiency.
-Louis Greetham Plumbing & Heating offers professional power flushing services in and around Spalding to cleanse your radiators, pipes, and boiler internals.
-Power flushing uses a pumping machine and cleaning chemicals to flush out the sludge and grime that build up inside your heating system.
-The result is improved water circulation, better radiator heat output, and a more efficient boiler.
+It is very common for central heating systems to eventually become clogged with rust, sludge, and debris, which greatly reduces their efficiency.
+Louis Greetham Plumbing & Heating offer professional power flushing in Spalding and Peterborough (along with nearby towns and villages) to clean radiators, pipes, and boiler internals.
+Power flushing involves using a pumping machine and specialist cleaning chemicals to flush out the sludge and grime that builds inside your heating system.
+Customer’s immediately recognise the improved water circulation that both reduces noise and makes the radiators heat easier and more evenly.
+Over time the better boiler efficiency also results in cost savings.

-You might need a power flush if you notice signs like cold spots at the bottom of your radiators, radiators that take a long time to heat up, or noisy banging sounds from your boiler (often called ‘kettling’).
-These symptoms indicate that sludge or corrosion is hindering the flow of hot water.
+The signs you need a power flush are if you notice cold spots at the bottom of your radiators, or radiators taking a long time to heat up, or noisy banging sounds from your boiler (often called ‘kettling’).
+These symptoms mean that sludge or corrosion is hindering the flow of hot water.
 Our team can evaluate your system and, if necessary, perform a thorough power flush to restore proper heating performance.
-We connect a powerful flushing unit to your central heating and push through chemical cleaners that dislodge rust and sediment.
-Each radiator is cleaned in turn until the water runs clear, and we add a corrosion inhibitor afterwards to help prevent future build-up.
+We connect a powerful flushing unit to your central heating and push through powerful chemical cleaners that dislodge rust and sediment during flushing.
+Finally, we add a corrosion inhibitor afterwards that helps prevent future build-up.

 Free Power Flushing Quote

-Having your heating system power flushed can extend the life of your boiler and pump by reducing strain.
-It also makes your home heat up more evenly and can lower energy bills, since your boiler won’t have to work as hard to circulate hot water.
+Having your heating system power flushed will extend the life of your boiler and pump by reducing system strain.
+It also makes your home heat up more evenly and lower energy bills, since your boiler won’t have to work as hard to circulate hot water.
 Our power flushing service is available not only in Spalding but also in nearby areas like Peterborough, Bourne, Holbeach, Stamford, Boston, and Long Sutton.
-We use industry-approved equipment operated by experienced heating engineers, so you can be confident the job is done effectively and safely.
-After a power flush, customers often notice rooms warming up faster and a significant improvement in overall heating efficiency.
+We use specialist equipment operated by experienced heating engineers, so you can be confident you will see and feel the difference.
+After a power flush, customers notice rooms warming up faster, less radiator/system noise and a significant improvement in overall heating efficiency.

 There is no strict schedule for power flushing; it’s generally done on an as-needed basis.
 Many systems might not need a flush for 5 to 10 years.
 However, if you have a new boiler installed onto an older radiator system, a flush is often done at that time.
 We recommend a power flush when you experience symptoms of sludge (like cold radiators or murky water when bleeding radiators) or before installing a new boiler to protect the new unit from debris.